mrciolino/wiki-backup/Events/the-ice-castle-of-bahryst.md

 The party meets Tamara Strenger, another member of the Guardison family.

-## Capturing Otto Hurtzog and Arrival in Bahryst
+## Otto Hurtzog Captures Narascus and Arrival in Bahryst
 While traveling to Bahryst, the party encountered Otto Hurtszog accompanied by a group of ice devils, the party was overmatched and forced to retreat.
 Despite their best efforts, Narascus was captured, even and for a moment they worried he was dead.

 After locating him with Dio, Os and Spoops were able to save Narascus, fighting off frost giants long enough for Os to teleport him out of the ice castle of Bahryst, though they were off target.
 Luckily, Os was able to Polymorph into a dragon and carry everyone to safety.